DHTMLX/docs-suite/docs/form/api/togglegroup/togglegroup_getproperties_method.md

 // return the object of the ToggleGroup control form.getItem("ToggleGroup").getProperties();

-// return the object of a checkbox of the ToggleGroup control form.getItem("ToggleGroup").getProperties("second");
+// return the object of a toggle of the ToggleGroup control form.getItem("ToggleGroup").getProperties("second");

 @descr: